FT Roundup Rules

-1. Objective: Amateurs worldwide contact and exchange QSO information with other amateurs using FT8 on 80, 40, 20, 15 and 10 meter bands.
+1. Objective: Amateurs worldwide contact and exchange QSO information with other amateurs using FT4 or FT8 on 80, 40, 20, 15 and 10 meter bands.
 Any station may work any other station.
-Stations may be worked once per band.
-Participants must use WSJT-X version 2.0, release candidate RC4 or later, to ensure they are able to transmit and receive the exchange messages the event requires.
-See Rule 7 for more details.
+Stations may be worked once per band regardless of mode (FT4 or FT8).

 3. Entry Categories:

 3.1 Single Operator Unlimited: The use of spotting assistance or automated, multi-channel decoders is permitted.
 100 watts transmitter output or less.
 Designated as CATEGORY-POWER: LOW in the Cabrillo log file.
 HIGH power, above 100 watts, classifies log as CHECKLOG.
 QRP power, 5 watts or lower, classifies as LOW power.